GHK-Cu Peptide: Benefits, Dosage and Results (2026)

 Research Studies: The Science Behind GHK-Cu

-GHK-Cu is unusual among peptide compounds in having an exceptionally robust body of peer-reviewed research.
+GHK-Cu is unusual among peptide compounds in having an exceptionally strong body of peer-reviewed research.
 Key studies to be aware of:

 - Pickart et al. (2015) — Organogenesis: Identified GHK-Cu's influence on 4,000+ human genes, demonstrating its ability to reset aging gene expression patterns.

-- Pickart & Margolina (2018) — Biomolecules: Comprehensive review documenting GHK-Cu's regenerative and protective actions across skin, wound healing, lungs, and nervous system.
+- Pickart & Margolina (2018) — Biomolecules: Review documenting GHK-Cu's regenerative and protective actions across skin, wound healing, lungs, and nervous system.

 - Gorouhi & Maibach (2009) — Skin Pharmacology and Physiology: Reviewed topical peptides including GHK-Cu for skin aging; confirmed clinical evidence for wrinkle reduction and skin thickening.